aleos/swiftui-style-guide/README.md

 1. Clone this repository
 2. Explore the Markdown documentation in `/Documentation`
 3. Open the playgrounds in Xcode to see live code examples
-4. Use the template project as a starting point for new projects
+4. Build the SwiftUIStyleExamples package to see working implementations
 5. Generate the DocC documentation for comprehensive reference

 ## 📋 Key Conventions